 Science You Can Eat!

 Did you know that Skittles are the #1 candy for younger kids?
-That makes Skittles Science a surefire winner.
-Not only will you have fun eating the leftovers, a project on this colorful candy is sure to draw attention, and the colors make a great looking board.
+That makes this science fair project a surefire winner.
+Not only will you have fun eating the leftovers, but a project on this colorful candy is sure to draw attention, and the colors make a great-looking board.
 Since I live near the factory where these candies are made, I've compiled four fun, interesting, and easy science experiments for kids using Skittles.
 Try them out!

 - Which Solution Dissolves Color Fastest?
 (Grades 5-9)